Visual-AI/PromptCCD/README.md

 --train
 ```
  The training script will generate a directory in `exp/%SAVE_PATH%` where `%SAVE_PATH%` can be specified in the `"configs/%DATASET%/*.yaml"` file.
- All of the necessary outputs, e.g., training ckpt, learned gmm for each stage, and experiment results are stored inside the directory.
+ All necessary outputs, e.g., training ckpt, learned gmm for each stage, and experiment results, are stored inside the directory.

  The file structure should be:
 ```